jlh040/react-todo-app/README.md

 # Functionality

-This is a simple Todo app that has allowed me to practice [creating forms in React](https://reactjs.org/docs/forms.html) and testing using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+This is a simple Todo List app that has allowed me to practice [creating forms in React](https://reactjs.org/docs/forms.html) and testing using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+Check out the **src** folder to see the components that I wrote.

 # Getting Started with Create React App